gordonmoon/ALO-NMF/README.md

 # ALO-NMF

-The C++ and CUDA implementations of **ALO-NMF** described in the paper titled, "ALO-NMF: Accelerated Locality-Optimized Non-negative Matrix Factorization".
+The C++ and CUDA implementations of **ALO-NMF** described in the paper titled, "ALO-NMF: Accelerated Locality-Optimized Non-negative Matrix Factorization"

 ## Dependencies
 - Intel Compiler (The C++ code is optimized on Intel CPUs)